 Our natural facial serums guide is a compilation of popular product recommendations from industry experts.
 We also share juicy ingredient knowledge and application info to help you save time and money while locating the perfect serums for your skin.

 Good to Know

 Not Who They Seem: You may be surprised to learn that most cosmetic brands are under umbrella conglomerates.
 For instance, Aveda is made by Estee Lauder, as are Le Labo and Rodin.
-There are around 200 conventional cosmetic brands which are owned by seven big companies.
-So, if you think Kiehl’s is a smallish apothecary company as its vibe suggests, think again.
+Around 200 conventional cosmetic brands are owned by seven big companies.
+So, if you think Kiehl’s is a smallish apothecary, as its vibe suggests, think again.
 All creating and advertising is done by L’Oreal.